nobel-von-it/limp/README.md

 limp init my-project -d serde tokio
 ```
     my-project: The name of the project.
-    -d or --deps: A list of dependencies to include.
+    -d or --deps: A list of dependencies to include (use at the end).

 ###   Add a New Dependency: